-369 Former economics professor Anthony Sutton was delivered an anonymous package containing inside information on the Skull and Bones society.
+361 Former economics professor Anthony Sutton was delivered an anonymous package containing inside information on the Skull and Bones society.
 Among other things, it included lists of initiates, and after researching this information Sutton described this elite faction's influence thus: "The Order has set up or penetrated just about every significant research, policy, opinion-making organization in the United States, in addition to the church, business, law, government and politics.
 Not all at the same time, but persistently and consistently enough to dominate the direction of American society.
-The evolution of American society is not, and has not been for a century, a voluntary development reflecting individual opinion, ideas, and decisions at the grass roots.
-On the contrary, the broad direction has been created artificially and simulated by the Order."
-SUTTON, AMERICA'S SECRET ESTABLISHMENT (203) 25 quote comes from one of the most noteworthy deathbedconfessions in history.371 As a high-level member of the secret New Orleans Mardi Gras Society called The Mystick Crewe of Comus, Todd was intimately involved with 19th century powerpolitics.
-His daughter recorded his deathbed confession and according to this insider, the Skull and Bones had killed seven U.S. presidents by the end of the Second World War.
+The evolution of American society is not, government structure evolved, one that "had its own Air Force, its own Navy, its own fundraising mechanisms, and the ability to pursue its own ideas of the national interest, free from all checks and balances, and free from the law itself."362